carise/ml-zoomcamp-capstone2/README.md

 ## Training the model

-I trained a CNN and a model
+I trained a CNN and a model with ResNet50 as the base layer.

 * Train a CNN
     * 2 Conv2D layers - tune the filters